Libraries and Special Collections

 Students have access to a rich array of department and university resources that extend to all areas of study.
 In addition to our first-rate library, ample permanent holdings are bolstered by an excellent interlibrary loan department and access to a vast array of electronic resources.

 UGA's Special Collections Libraries encompass a wide range of materials.
-Holdings in the Hargrett Rare Book and Manuscript Library include the Manuscripts & Photographs Collection; the Georgiana Collection, documenting the history of Georgia; the Southeastern Native American Documents Collection, an assortment of some 2,000 documents and images from the years 1730-1842; The DeRenne Georgia Library, containing printed materials relating to the early history of Georgia; a number of Civil War diaries and related papers; and an extensive broadside collection.
+Holdings in the Hargrett Rare Book and Manuscript Library include the Manuscripts & Photographs Collection; the Georgiana Collection, documenting the history of Georgia; the Southeastern Native American Documents Collection, an assortment of some 2,000 documents and images from the years 1730-1842; and the DeRenne Georgia Library, containing printed materials relating to the early history of Georgia; a number of Civil War diaries and related papers; and an extensive broadside collection.
 The Richard B. Russell Library houses photographs, interview transcripts, documentary films, and other archival materials, such as the Foot Soldier Project for Civil Rights Studies.

-In addition to news film of the civil rights era, the Walter J. Brown Media Archives contains amateur movies, Peabody Award-winning documentary programs, and television shows featuring topics in African American and Native American Studies.
+In addition to news film of the civil rights era, the Walter J. Brown Media Archives contains amateur movies, Peabody nominated and award-winning documentary programs, and television shows featuring topics in African American and Native American Studies.
 Finally, we provide access to such electronic resources as African American Biographical Databases, 19th-Century African American Newspapers, African American Poetry, and Ethnic Newswatch.

 Speakers, Colloquia, and Workshops